 You must comply with all laws that apply to you in any place in which you possess this Prospectus Supplement and the accompanying Prospectus.
 You must also obtain any consents or approvals that you need in order to purchase Notes.
 Neither the Republic nor the Underwriters is responsible for your compliance with these legal requirements.
-It is important that you read "Jurisdictional Restrictions" beginning on page S-37 of this Prospectus Supplement.
+It is important that you read "Jurisdictional Restrictions" beginning on page S-36 of this Prospectus Supplement.

 The Republic has prepared the offering and is solely responsible for its contents.
-You are responsible for making your own examination of the

-Republic and your own assessment of the merits and risks of purchasing Notes pursuant to the offering.
+You are responsible for making your own examination of the Republic and for making your own assessment as to the suitability of investing in the Notes.
 By purchasing Notes, you will be deemed to have acknowledged that: